Super brief Summary: This is my favorite holster bag of all time.

 Mindshift Gear uses the absolute best YKK zippers.
 I really really like these zippers.
 They feel heavy duty, yet smooth.
 My only complaint again is the zipper can be somewhat difficult to use when the bag is up against your body because the zipper runs along your body rather than to the outside of your body.

 The Holster has the build quality you would expect of something from Mindshift Gear.
-The material is 420D nylon with a holsterdurable water resistance finish.
+The material is 420D nylon with a durable water resistance finish.
 I have no fears of this bag wearing out anytime soon.
 I would also not worry about carrying this bag in the rain for small amounts of time without the rain cover as the material does not lend to water soaking through.
 I am pretty confident buying anything from Mindshift Gear when it comes to quality.

 COMFORT